coursesproject/courses/docs/content/documentation/03_shortcodes/index.md

 ## Custom shortcodes

 Each shortcode is defined by a single template file by the same name in a project's `templates/shortcodes` folder.
 The default codes described above are included when using the default `courses init` command to create a project.
+See the templates page for details on the format.

 The templates use the Tera templating engine which is easy to use and has excellent [documentation](https://tera.netlify.app/).

+### Extra configuration
+Shortcode templates contain extra fields in its `.yml` file for specifying its parameters.
+Since shortcodes are an integral part of courses, it is critical that they can be documented in a manner that is easy to present to developers.
+The metadata is available when rendering templates and can thus be used to create documentation as exemplified by the default template's [`docpage.yml` template](https://github.com/coursesproject/courses-template-default/blob/main/templates/shortcodes/docpage.yml).

+The parameter definition also provides improved checks for arguments.
+The compiler ensures that all non-optional arguments are present and that only defined parameter names are used.
+Finally, the definition specifies the argument order when using the positional calling convention.

 ### Parameters

+Parameters

 Parameters are defined implicitly by using them in the template.
 Courses automatically inserts the values provided at the shortcode call-site into the template - the names map one-to-one.
 For block shortcodes, the body is inserted as the